mayankvanani/GOOGL_stock_prediction/README.md

 _(Source: Yahoo Finance)_

 ## Further Improvements
-this model has achieved an accuracy of **83%**.
+This model has achieved an accuracy of **83%**.
 This can be further improved by dimension of the _Keras Tensor_ by considering all the columns and other MNCs/Competitors' Stock.